#TalkingThursday – If you don’t talk about Jesus who will?

-The EXB version adds “loving instruction is on her tongue”.
+The EXB translation adds “loving instruction is on her tongue”.

 This is amazing.
 As feminists following this roadmap, how do we train our tongue to speak skilful and godly wisdom?
 How do we counsel with loving instruction and teach with kindness?